Access to Health Records

 Third party applications from Solicitors or Insurance companies in relation to third party personal injury claims require written consent from the patient before records can be disclosed.
 These requests are processed by the DPA Administrator or local SAR Handler.

 What is the timeframe for receiving copies of health records?

-The Data Protection Act 1998 states that copies of records must be provided within 40 calendar days of receiving the fee.
+The General Data Protection Regulations and the Data Protection Act 2018 states that copies of records must be provided within 30 calendar days.

-We aim to provide copies of health records within 40 calendar days of receiving your completed application form and fee.
+We aim to provide copies of health records within 30 calendar days of receiving your request.
 We will inform you of any delays.

 In some circumstances the Trust is legally required to withhold all or some of the information held in an individual’s health record: